 the Commission will only reconsider the quality standards of the CPP.

+For the purpose of subclause (2)(e), a ‘WACC change’ occurs when-

+a 67th percentile estimate of WACC has been determined and published in accordance with clause 4.4.6 for a new DPP regulatory period; and

+the new DPP regulatory period commences within the current CPP regulatory period.

 This subclause applies if-

 false or misleading information relating to the making or amending of a CPP determination has been knowingly-